 Use Proper Oral Hygiene

 It goes without saying that an effective oral hygiene routine will also help to keep the bacteria at bay.
 This means brushing and flossing interdentally at least twice a day, and for the prescribed period of time advised by your dentist.
-Never be tempted to skip your evening routine, no matter how tired you may feel, or your breath could be noticeably worse in the morning.
+Never be tempted to skip your evening routine, no matter how tired you may feel.
+Otherwise your breath could be noticeably worse in the morning.

 If All Else Fails